-At the end of 2010, the Money Laundering Prevention Operating Unit was merged into Compliance under the management and supervision of the Money Laundering Prevention Committee.
+Since the end of 2010, the Money Laundering Prevention Operating Unit has been integrated in Compliance under the management and supervision of the Money Laundering Prevention Committee.
 This Unit is dedicated exclusively to overseeing compliance with the money laundering prevention obligations imposed by law on credit institutions.

-The functions delegated expressly by the Money Laundering Prevention Committee to the Money Laundering Prevention Operating Unit (MLPOU) and carried out in the year are as follows:
+The functions delegated expressly by the Money Laundering Prevention Committee in the Money Laundering Prevention Operating Unit (MLPOU) and carried out in the year are as follows:

-- Receive notifications from employees of events for analysis. - Present in due time and form the regular statements required by money laundering prevention regulations. - Comply promptly, safely and efficiently with requirements to report matters of money laundering prevention to the competent authorities.
+- Receive notifications by employees for their analysis. - Present within the time limit and the manner stipulated the regular statements required by money laundering prevention regulations. - Comply promptly, safely and efficiently with requirements to report to the competent authorities on matters of money laundering prevention.